hvitis/CodingChallange/README.md

 requires a name and, not being an expression, cannot be called by writing parentheses after it.
 You can think of the extra wrapping parentheses as a trick to force the function to be interpreted as an expression.
+19. A typical tree has different kinds of nodes.
+The syntax tree for the Egg language had variables, values, and application nodes.
+Application nodes always have children
+20.